jzy3d/jogl/HOW-TO-ADD-ARM64-TO-2.4.md

 #### Missing swt

-Get from Maven, then copy jar in make/lib/swt/cocoa-macosx-aarch64

-Edit `build-common.xml` as follow
+I get the SWT jar for MacOSX Aarch64 from my local maven repo and add it to the JOGL dependencies folder.
+I then edit `build-common.xml` as follow

 ```xml
 <!--<property name="swt-cocoa-macosx-x86_64.jar" value="${project.root}/make/lib/swt/cocoa-macosx-x86_64/swt.jar"/>